Australia

 • When deciding on whether to finance a specific project.
 Starting a new product line or taking on a new contract that requires investment.

 • Preparing for sale or a partial divestment.
-As the value of a business is based on its future cashflows, both the potential buyers and you will want to see and understand the forecast cashflows to determine an appropriate price.
+The value of a business may be based on its future cashflows.
+Both the potential buyers and you will want to see and understand the forecast cashflows to determine an appropriate price.

 • Deciding whether to replace equipment or extend the life of existing equipment.
 Both scenarios can be modelled out over a specific period and compared based on net present value (NPV).

 • Valuing your business.
-Forecast cash inflows and outflows are a key input for a valuation based on the discounted cashflows (DCF) method of valuation.
+Forecast cash inflows and outflows are key inputs for a valuation based on the discounted cashflows (DCF) method.

-Once a forecast is prepared in Excel, different scenarios can be built in to allow the end user to see and compare the result of these scenarios in the one table.
+Once a forecast is prepared in Excel, different scenarios can be built to allow the end user to see and compare the results of these scenarios in one table.
 One scenario may include what would happen to the P&L and cashflow if the sales volume of a product line went up by 10%.

 When not to use a spreadsheet for forecasting

-There are some cases where I do not recommend using a spreadsheet:
+There are some cases where we do not recommend using a spreadsheet:

 • If the spreadsheet needs to be updated frequently and perhaps you have more than a few people who need to update it.